Daddy's Little Girls: Plot

 When Monty arrives at the hospital, it is revealed that Sierra accidentally started a fire and that the girls were home alone with no adult supervision until Maya rescued them.
-Julia follows Monty into the hospital to demand she be driven home in time to hear the Social Services representative Laurie Bell (Donna Biscoe) who was notified by the hospital, make the decision based on the circumstances, to grant immediate temporary custody to their mother, setting a date for a custody hearing.
-Monty drives Julia home and they part ways.
-Julia hires a replacement driver and Monty returns to work as a mechanic.
+Social Services representative, Laurie Bell grants immediate temporary custody to Jennifer.
 Meanwhile, the girls face constant abuse and neglect from Joe and Jennifer.

-Monty is called to Sierra's school after she is caught with drugs according to the principal (Bennet Guillory).
-Sierra explains to Monty that Joe and Jennifer are forcing her to sell drugs under the threat of hurting Monty if she refused.
-Jennifer and Joe arrive and are enraged that the school contacted Monty.
-Joe threatens Monty during a brief altercation in the principal's office.
-Aware that Joe can afford a high-power attorney for the custody hearing, Monty goes to Julia for help.
-Julia knows that he cannot afford to hire the firm and turns him away, interpreting his actions as an attempt to use her to get custody so he can use the girls to get government assistance.
-Feeling insulted, Monty leaves after telling Julia to get a life and a man.
+Monty is called to Sierra's school after she is caught with drugs.
+Sierra explains that Joe and Jennifer are forcing her to sell drugs, threatening to hurt Monty if she refuses.
+Aware that Joe can afford a high-power attorney for the custody hearing, Monty goes to Julia for help, but she turns him away, assuming he only wants the girls to get government assistance.

-Julia goes on another blind date with the attorney Christopher (Brian J. White) who she thinks is perfect for her until his wife and kids expose him.
-On the day of Monty’s custody hearing, Julia is leaving a different courtroom and overhears Monty’s failing attempt to represent himself.
-After listening to Monty try to inform the judge that the girls are living with a drug dealer, she steps in as his attorney and is able to get the hearing delayed.
-Julia agrees to represent him provided that case preparation occurs after office hours.
-Later, while preparing for the hearing, Julia asks Monty if there is anything bad she should know about him so that she is not surprised in court.
-They are interrupted by a phone call and the question goes unanswered.
+On Monty’s custody hearing day, Julia leaves for a different courtroom and overhears his failing attempt to represent himself.
+After listening to Monty try to inform the judge that the girls are living with a drug dealer, Julia agrees to represent him.
+Monty takes her to the jazz club in his neighborhood for her birthday, where they drink and dance with his friends.
+Over the next few weeks, Monty and Julia develop romantic feelings for each other.
+Julia runs into Brenda, who had met Monty before, and discovers they are now a couple.
+Brenda pulls Julia to the side and berates her, stating that he is beneath her status.

-Upon discovering it's her birthday and that Julia has no plans, Monty takes her to the jazz club in his neighborhood where they drink with his friends and dance.
-Julia kisses Monty and asks him to spend the night.
-Monty obliges, but a drunken Julia vomiting in the bathroom changes her mind and tells him to go home.

-Over the next few weeks, they begin to have strong romantic feelings for each other.
-Monty invites her to meet his daughters at his apartment during his visitation.
-She continues to spend time with Monty and his girls and they take a trip to the aquarium.
-Julia runs into Brenda, who met Monty previously when he was Julia’s driver and figures out that they are now a couple.
-Brenda pulls Julia to the side and berates Monty, stating that he is beneath her status.
-Monty overhears Julia’s friend and is hurt.
-Julia later opens up to Monty and tearfully tells him about her last relationship that ended in betrayal.
-Monty promises that he won’t betray her and they continue dating.